codewithmuh/01_devops-aws-terraform-ecs/README.md

 Keep in mind to replace placeholders like `<placeholder>` with actual values in your scripts and configuration files.

-Good luck with setting up your CI/CD pipeline using AWS services and Terraform!
+Good luck with  Architecture using  Terraform on AWS!
 If you encounter issues, refer to AWS and Terraform documentation for detailed guidance.